momentum-mod/docs/content/docs/guide/mapping/porting_goldsrc_to_source.md

 Momentum Mod will use info_player_start—or if not found info_player_teamspawn—to set the player's spawn.
 Delete any extra instances of these entities so that only one of either remains in your map.

 ### func_water
 Any instances of func_water entities should be deleted and replaced with Source water.
 For maps with multiple heights of water in one visible set, use a water texture that does not have reflections.
 The Half-Life 2 texture, "nature/water_canals03_dx70" is a good replacement in many scenarios, but searching "dx70" in the Hammer texture browser will show some more options.
+If you are having trouble with waterfalls or lava see the relevant sections further down in the guide.

 ### i_t_g, info_tfgoal, health, ammo
 GoldSrc uses these entities to give players extra health and ammo.
 These entities will need to be deleted and potentially replaced.
 Momentum Mod uses its own ammo system via trigger_multiple entities and player I/O. See the [Ammo System](/guide/mapping/ammo_system/) page for more information.
 Before you replicate the map's original limited health/ammo consider if it actually is necessary in the first place.
 Some old maps have limited health/ammo, yet the restriction has no impact on gameplay.
 Some mappers only used limited health/ammo because they did not know how to make the entire map have unlimited health/ammo.